Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Related work

-Multi-finger hands allow for more sophisticated manipulation, enabling in-hand exploratory sequences.
+Multi-finger hands allow for more sophisticated manipulation.
 Delgado et al.~\cite{delgado2015tactile} used the Shadow hand to grasp deformable objects and computed the deformability ratio to infer the maximum force allowed to be exerted on the object.
-Object classification was performed in \cite{hosoda2010robust,kerzel2019neuro}.
-A 3-finger hand and a parallel jaw gripper were used in \cite{madry2014st}.
+Abderrahmane et al. \cite{abderrahmane2018haptic} developed a zero-shot learning algorithm that was capable of recognizing unknown objects as well.